The University of Texas at El Paso BS in Metallurgical Engineering

 The main focus area for this major is General Metallurgical Engineering.
 For more details on this concentration, visit its profile page.

 Metallurgical Engineering is a major offered under the engineering program of study at The University of Texas at El Paso.
-Here, you’ll find out more about the major bachelor’s degree program in metallurgical engineering, including such details as the number of graduates, diversity of students, and more.
+We’ve pulled together some essential information you should know about the bachelor’s degree program in metallurgical engineering, including how many students graduate each year, the ethnic diversity of these students, whether or not the degree is offered online, and more.

 If you're having trouble deciding which school is best for you, you may want to check out our many college rankings.
 The bachelor's program at UTEP was ranked #9 on College Factual's Best Schools for metallurgical engineering list.
 It is also ranked #2 in Texas.